 Internet of Things

-Janitorial services companies do not just provide cleaning services; they often provide stocking and replacement services for soap, paper towels, and toilet paper.
+Janitorial services companies do not just provide cleaning services; they often offer stocking and replacement services for soap, paper towels, and toilet paper.

 IoT presents several significant opportunities for businesses to reduce costs and increase customer satisfaction via more informed resource management and response times.